Monday, February 22, 2010

 B: I like the way the central character is so scornful and yet shows herself to be just as deluded.

-A: I want to say, 5 seconds in: I know I’m going to hate this.
+A: I want to say, about five seconds in: I know I’m going to hate this.
 But I should give it a chance.
 [Gives it a chance] Well, it sure is irritating, but it’s not as bad as Ireland.

 V: Decent enough performance, but I’m trying to figure out when exactly it was that Luxembourg lost the plot.
 Yet again the brass is too low in the mix.